ABC Chinese–English Dictionary: History

 Computers (namely, the C in ABC Dictionary) were purposefully involved in almost every stage of dictionary compilation and publication in order to facilitate further advances in electronic lexicography and software development.
 In 1997, the Wenlin Institute published Wenlin Software for Learning Chinese with about 14,000 head entries (version 1.0) and entered into a licensing agreement with the University of Hawaiʻi to utilize the ABC Dictionary database in Wenlin software.
 The first edition ABC Chinese–English Dictionary (1996) was incorporated into Wenlin 2.0 with over 74,000 entries (1998); the second ABC Chinese–English Comprehensive Dictionary (2003) went into Wenlin 3.0 with over 196,000 entries (2002); and the third edition ABC English–Chinese, Chinese–English Dictionary (2010) was incorporated into Wenlin 4.0 (2011), which includes 300,000 Chinese–English entries, 73,000 Chinese character entries, and 62,000 English–Chinese entries.

 Prior to the alphabetically arranged ABC Chinese–English Dictionary, virtually every Chinese dictionary was based upon character head entries, arranged either by character shape or pronunciation, that subsume words and phrases written with that head character as the first syllable.
 While pronunciation determines the placement of words within the unconventional ABC Dictionary, Chinese characters still determine the position of words within a standard dictionary.
 Comparing a Chinese character-based dictionary with the pinyin-based ABC Dictionary illustrates the difference.
-The Chinese–English Dictionary locates the head character entry lín 林 "① forest; woods; grove ② circles …" as one of 14 characters pronounced lín, and alphabetically lists 17 words with lín as the first syllable, for instance, línchǎnpǐn 林产品 "forest products", línhǎi 林海 "immense forest", and línyè 林業 "forestry".
-The ABC Dictionary includes lín 林 "① forest; woods; grove ② forestry…" as one of 6 characters pronounced lín, followed by alphabetically listed lin-initial headwords from línbā 淋巴 "lymph" to línfēng 臨風 "facing against the wind", but then ling-initial words begin to appear with líng 〇 "zero", and only after another three pages will one find lìngzūn 令尊 "(courteous) your father" followed by línhǎi "immense forest".
+The Chinese–English Dictionary locates the head character entry lín "① forest; woods; grove ② circles ..." as one of 14 characters pronounced lín, and alphabetically lists 17 words with lín as the first syllable, for instance, línchǎnpǐn "forest products", línhǎi "immense forest", and línyè "forestry".
+The ABC Dictionary includes lín "① forest; woods; grove ② forestry..." as one of 6 characters pronounced lín, followed by alphabetically listed lin-initial headwords from línbā "lymph" to línfēng "facing against the wind", but then ling-initial words begin to appear with líng 〇 "zero", and only after another three pages will one find lìngzūn "(courteous) your father" followed by línhǎi "immense forest".
 DeFrancis' ABC Chinese–English Dictionary is aptly described as having "defied the tyranny of Chinese characters".

 Content

 The ABC Dictionary includes 5,425 different Chinese characters and a total 71,486 lexical entries.
 The dictionary's most notable feature is being entirely arranged by pinyin in the alphabetical order of complete compound words.
-For example, kuàngquán 矿泉 "mineral spring" immediately precedes kuángquǎnbìng 狂犬病 "rabies", which in turn immediately precedes kuàngquánshuǐ 矿泉水 "mineral water", even though the first and last words begin with the same character and the middle word with another.
+For example, kuàngquán "mineral spring" immediately precedes kuángquǎnbìng "rabies", which in turn immediately precedes kuàngquánshuǐ "mineral water", even though the first and last words begin with the same character and the middle word with another.

 The present dictionary has several titles: